RemcoSlijkhuis/EHExtractor/README.md

 }
 ```

+The output contains an overview of all information about the various try and catch blocks in a function that can be determined from its EH data structures.
+Descriptions of these data structures can be found in source code files included in Visual Studio installations, in particular in the files ehdata.h and ehdata_values.h (both located in \<Visual Studio install path\>\\VC\\Tools\\MSVC\\\<version\>\\include\\).

+ The output includes:
+- The TryBlockMapEntries.
+- The try and catch blocks in each TryBlockmapEntry.
+- Nesting of try/catch blocks in other try and catch blocks.
+- The state value of each try and catch block.
+- The exception type handled by each catch block.
+- The memory location of each catch block.

+Curly braces (\{\}) are used to indicate the scope of a try or catch block with respect to the TryBlockMapEntries nested within.
+To help keep the view from getting cluttered and hard to read through excessive use of curly braces, the scope of a TryBlockMapEntry is indicated by the indentation of the try and catch blocks specified therein.

+The TryBlockMapEntry lines contain some extra information that makes it easy to find the corresponding entry in the TryBlockMap array.
+From left to right: the index of this entry in the array (in square brackets); minimum and maximum state values encountered in the try block (tryLow-tryHigh), the maximum state value encountered in the catch block(s) (catchHigh), and the number of catch blocks (nCatches).

 ## Installation instructions and requirements

 The current version of the packaged analyzer was written and tested using Ghidra version [10.2.2](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.2.2_build) and it is recommended to use this same Ghidra version.